ClinicalReTrial: Clinical Trial Redesign with Self-Evolving Agents: Methodology

 \section{Methodology}

-\paragraph{Overview} We propose \mname, a self-improving multi-agent system that redesigns failed clinical trials through reward-driven iterative optimization.
-First, Section~\ref{sec:problem_identification} formulates the clinical trial optimization problem.
-Then, Section~\ref{agent_pipeline} details the agent components, Section~\ref{sec:hierarchical_learning} presents the hierarchical learning mechanisms, and Section~\ref{sec:knowledge_retrieval} describes the knowledge retrieval system.
-For ease of exposition, Figure~\ref{fig:retrial_agent} illustrates the whole process and Algorithm~\ref{alg:main} formalizes the iterative optimization procedure.
+\textbf{Overview}. \mname\ is a self-improving multi-agent system that redesigns failed clinical trials through reward-driven iterative optimization.
+Specifically, we first formulate the clinical trial optimization problem in \Cref{sec:problem_identification}.
+Then, we build a multi-agent framework to address it in \Cref{agent_pipeline}.
+To further improve our Agent performance, we integrate a knowledge retrieval system and present In-Context Learning with multi-level memory in \Cref{sec:hierarchical_learning}.
+For ease of exposition, \Cref{fig:agent_workflow} illustrates the whole process and \Cref{alg:main} provided in Appendix \ref{app:algo} formalizes the iterative optimization procedure.